DataShades/ckanext-comments/README.md

 	# (optional, default: false).
     ckanext.comments.approved_edits_by_author = false

+	# Number of reply levels that are shown on mobile layout
+	# (optional, default: 3).
+    ckanext.comments.mobile_depth_threshold = 3

 ## Developer installation

 To install ckanext-comments for development, activate your CKAN virtualenv and